 Listen, I’m not perfect, I get the difficulty of encounters screwed up all the time.
 It’s hard to get a good, challenging balance in an encounter, let alone a series of encounters.
 Dial it up or down as you deem fit.
 But killing everyone because you misjudged how powerful an encounter is, not cool.
 Futz it, if that happens.

 Now if characters do rash and silly things, well, that’s different.
 Chance can definitely kill them when they push the envelope of survivability.

 Didn’t rest up when you had the chance and pushed onto the next dungeon?
 Not my problem.
 Killed townsfolk in plain sight of the town guards?
-There’s a price to pay for rudeness and it may be character death.
+There’s a price to pay for that type of rudeness and it may be a character death.
 The dice shouldn’t be the only factor in determining a character’s fate.